szellmann/visionaray/README.md

 - [include/visionaray/texture](/include/visionaray/texture): texture management templates and texture access routines
 - [include/visionaray](/include/visionaray): misc. ray tracing templates, BVHs, render targets, etc.

 Visionaray can optionally interoperate with graphics and GPGPU APIs.
 Interoperability with the respective libraries is compiled into the Visionaray library.
-When GPU interoperability isn't requierd, chances are high that you don't need to link with Visionaray but can rather use it as a header only library.
+When GPU interoperability isn't required, chances are high that you don't need to link with Visionaray but can rather use it as a header only library.

 - [include/visionaray/cuda/](/include/visionaray/cuda/), [src/visionaray/cuda](/src/visionaray/cuda): CUDA interoperability classes
 - [include/visionaray/gl](/include/visionaray/gl), [src/visionaray/gl](/src/visionaray/gl): OpenGL(ES) interoperability classes